aakamishra/RayICV/README.md

 Iolaus attempts to improve upon traditional grid-search, which is commonly used in conjunction with cross-validation, in order to obtain more appropriately-tuned values that account for the variance in the dataset.
 The main idea of Iolaus is that by running multiple cross-validation jobs currently in a distributed setting, it is possible to optimize what parameters are run on each job and therefore eliminate combinations of hyperparameters through certain heuristic, which in turn improves overall performance.

+Similar work in parallelizing hyperparameter optimization has been done in [this paper](https://blog.ml.cmu.edu/2018/12/12/massively-parallel-hyperparameter-optimization/).

 ## Environment Setup

 To install the virtual environment, run the following commands from the project's root directory: